CaptJaybles/SynologyLLM/README.md

     /override

-  6) If system runs to low on memory the model with suspend out of RAM until it is back down again, adjust for your own PC Im using a 8GB laptop and thats what the default settings are setup for (disabled by default to enable set MEMORY_CHECKER = True)
+  6) If system runs to low on memory the model will suspend out of RAM until it is back down again, adjust for your own PC (disabled by default to enable set MEMORY_CHECKER = True)

 TODO